Key Points

 - Reduced bandwidth: The repeater receives and retransmits the same data, consuming additional network capacity and reducing available bandwidth.

-- Increased latency: Adding an extra step to receive and forward traffic causes small delays, which can increase latency, particularly in congested networks.
+- Increased latency: Adding an extra step to receive and forward traffic causes small delays that can increase latency, particularly in congested networks.

 - Higher chance of interference: Rebroadcasting wireless signals increases radio noise, increasing the likelihood of interfering with nearby devices or networks.